 “The idea is that, by building these up, we can combine them.
 So we get together and we’ve got a blank slate ship - you’ve got the Admiral figurehead, I’ve got the Admiral hull, someone else has the Admiral sail.
 You put them together and you’re like, ‘should we dress as admirals as well?’.”

-Rare want to inspire dress-up and roleplaying between crews, perhaps even seeing players dressing deceptively to ward off enemies.
+Rare wants to inspire dress-up and roleplaying between crews, perhaps even seeing players dressing deceptively to ward off enemies.
 You could be a friendly merchant who uses a pirate’s black sails to keep predatory players at bay, for example.
+It's little touches like this that lead us to suspect Sea of Thieves could be the perfect anecdote generator.

 Each of the three factions you can do quests for has a reputation bar that progresses as you turn in quests.
 The more reputation you have, the more cosmetic rewards you can unlock with that faction.
 Outside of those rewards, you can also purchase some cosmetics with gold, but the special stuff is locked away behind progression.